 Our favorite albums of the week

-It's Monday, and that means the annual Instagram conference called Coachella is finally behind us.
-For those of you interested in music with a slightly longer shelf life, our weekly New Music Friday episode spotlighted a handful of albums that we'll be listening to for a while.
-Members of TV on the Radio, Carolina Chocolate Drops, boygenius, even Bon Iver's touring band all released solo or duo albums last Friday.
+It's Friday, which means if you forgot to pre-order a Nintendo Switch 2 yesterday, you're going to need to console yourself.
+Luckily, we've got plenty of new music available immediately that will cost you far less than $450.

-NPR Music's Stephen Thompson welcomed Brian Burns of North Carolina public radio staton WUNC to our New Music Friday podcast to discuss the latest from Julien Baker, Tunde Adebimpe, and a couple of famous Tar Heels: Rhiannon Giddens and Justin Robinson.
+NPR Music's Stephen Thompson welcomed Ayana Contreras of Denver public radio stations KUVO Jazz and The Drop to our New Music Friday podcast to discuss the latest from rising R&B star Coco Jones, revered saxophonist David Murray and much more.

 Listen to the episode or stream our recommended albums below.